AdaptiveMotorControlLab/CellSeg3D/docs/res/guides/inference_module_guide.rst

 ==============   ================================================================================================
-VNet             `Fully Convolutional Neural Networks for Volumetric Medical Image Segmentation`_ SegResNet        `3D MRI brain tumor segmentation using autoencoder regularization`_ TRAILMAP_MS       A PyTorch implementation of the `TRAILMAP project on GitHub`_ pretrained with MesoSpim data TRAILMAP          An implementation of the `TRAILMAP project on GitHub`_ using a `3DUNet for PyTorch`_
+VNet             `Fully Convolutional Neural Networks for Volumetric Medical Image Segmentation`_ SegResNet        `3D MRI brain tumor segmentation using autoencoder regularization`_ TRAILMAP_MS       A PyTorch implementation of the `TRAILMAP project on GitHub`_ pretrained with mesoSPIM data TRAILMAP          An implementation of the `TRAILMAP project on GitHub`_ using a `3DUNet for PyTorch`_ SwinUNetR         `Swin Transformers for Semantic Segmentation of Brain Tumors in MRI Images`_
 ==============   ================================================================================================

 .. _Fully Convolutional Neural Networks for Volumetric Medical Image Segmentation: https://arxiv.org/pdf/1606.04797.pdf
 .. _3D MRI brain tumor segmentation using autoencoder regularization: https://arxiv.org/pdf/1810.11654.pdf
 .. _TRAILMAP project on GitHub: https://github.com/AlbertPun/TRAILMAP
 .. _3DUnet for Pytorch: https://github.com/wolny/pytorch-3dunet
+.. _Swin Transformers for Semantic Segmentation of Brain Tumors in MRI Images: https://arxiv.org/abs/2201.01266

 Interface and functionalities
 --------------------------------